Wamikmk/Probability/README.md

 These are commonly available in Google Colab environments.

-## Credits

-This notebook is inspired by various explanations and examples of Simpson's Paradox used in statistics education.

-## Contributing

 Feel free to modify and experiment with the code.
 If you have suggestions for improvement, you can adapt this notebook for your own use.